apollo

 What if I have taken an overdose of Dicorate ER Tablet 1g

-Do not take more than the prescribed dose of Dicorate ER Tablet 1g , as it may lead to an overdose.
+Please do not take more than the prescribed dose of Dicorate ER Tablet 1g , as it may lead to serious side effects.
 The symptoms of an overdose may include heart block, excess sleepiness, and deep coma.
-If you suspect you have taken an overdose or notice any of these symptoms, please consult a doctor immediately.
+If you suspect you have taken an overdose, seek immediate medical attention.

 Drug Warnings